ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace flag: 9259**<br />
-Function: SQL 9/10 - An access violation occurs on running a query marked by the following message and a dump in the log folder: KB 970279 / 971490
+Function: SQL 9/10 - An access violation occurs on running a query marked by the following message and a dump in the log folder: KB 970279 / 971490.
 Msg 0, Level 11, State 0, Line 0 - A severe error occurred on the current command.
-The results, if any, should be discarded.
-Msg 0, Level 20, State 0, Line 0 - A severe error occurred on the current command.
 The results, if any, should be discarded.<br />
 Link: None

 **Trace flag: 9268**<br />
-Function: SQL 8 - When SQL Server runs a parameterized query that contains several IN clauses, each with a large number of values, SQL Server may return the following error message after a minute or more of high CPU utilization: KB 325658
-Server: Msg 8623, Level 16, State 1
+Function: SQL 8 - When SQL Server runs a parameterized query that contains several IN clauses, each with a large number of values, SQL Server may return the following error message after a minute or more of high CPU utilization: KB 325658.
+Server: Msg 8623, Level 16, State 1.
 Internal Query Processor Error: The query processor could not produce a query plan.
 Contact your primary support provider for more information.<br />
 Link: None